MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/recently-updated-topics-mcc.md

 ### Trainable classifiers

-[Getting started with trainable classifiers (preview)](classifier-getting-started-with.md) (updated)<br>Added info about how the Offensive Language template is being deprecated.
+[Learn about trainable classifiers (preview)](classifier-learn-about.md) (updated)<br>Added info about how the Offensive Language template is being deprecated.
 Also added a table listing the top 25 code languages used in the Source Code built-in classifier.

 ## February 2020